electro-logic/Oscilloscope/README.md

 Remote control your oscilloscope, configure settings and acquire data points

-# NOTE: This is a development branch and PointsMode.Maximum is NOT working yet
+# NOTE: This is a development branch and is NOT fully tested.
+Purpose of this branch is to remove any dependencies from the NI-VISA Runtime, only a small driver (24 KBytes) is required.

 ## Projects

-- OscilloscopeLib is an object-oriented library for managing Rigol's Oscilloscopes (tested with DS1102E only, but should works with other models too)
+- OscilloscopeLib is an object-oriented library for managing Rigol's Oscilloscopes (tested with DS1102E only, but should works with few other models)

 - OscilloscopeCLI is a command line sample, showing how to use OscilloscopeLib